mjc-school/MJC-School/stage #2/module #3 Collections/lesson #1. Overview/overview.md

 interfaces.

-* **Fosters software reuse.** Collections interfaces and implementations are flexible enough to be reused given that there is a c ontract of interface.
+* **Fosters software reuse.** Collections interfaces and implementations are flexible enough to be reused given that there is a contract of interface.

 ##Revision
 * **Class** - A class is a user defined blueprint or prototype from which objects are created.
 It represents the set of properties or methods that are common to all objects of one type.
-  Like

 * **Interface** - Like a class, an interface can have methods and variables, but the methods declared in an interface are by default abstract ( only method signature, no body ).
 Interfaces specify what a class must do and not how.
 It is the blueprint of the class.